 Develop A Strategy

 Before you set up those social media profiles, it is crucial to come up with a good strategy.
-The strategy will inform you on which platform is appropriate in meeting your set goals.
+The strategy will inform you which platform is appropriate for meeting your set goals.

 For example, if your strategy is to create awareness about your brand, then Facebook should be the first on the list.
 Facebook is now a mainstream medium for people to connect and share information; it is currently reporting over 1 billion monthly active users.
 Twitter is also a good option to create some buzz around your brand, products and services.